 If you're not American, you may want to read this.
 Or you may not.
 It's a free country.
 Though technically that's irrelevant if you don't live here.

 This is my little corner of the Internet where I'm free to rant about my beliefs and opinions while pretending to be articulate and witty.
-To begin with, my web address is a matter of practicality, not pride.
+My web address is a matter of practicality, not pride.
 It saves the bother of trying to come up with something good and catchy, and at any rate the chances of someone else wanting to use it are slim.
 I know I'm no better than any of you - well, except maybe you and you there - but I just happened to create a website and name it after myself.
 No one's stopping you from doing the same.
 Well, I don't know, maybe they are.
 Tell them if they don't leave you alone they'll have to deal with me, and I have a green belt in tae kwon do.
-If they have a higher belt than that you're on your own.
+If they have a higher belt than that, you're on your own.
 Sorry.

-Second of all, before we go any further, if anyone has the issue of Crayola Kids magazine (now out of print) from the late nineties or 2000 that's all about space and aliens and stuff, please send me scans or sell me the magazine or something.
+(Before we go any further, if anyone has the issue of Crayola Kids magazine (now out of print) from the late nineties or 2000 that's all about space and aliens and stuff, please send me scans or sell me the magazine or something.
 I need it both for nostalgia purposes and my Alien Encyclopedia hobby.
 In other words, it's really important.
-Also if you were a purple-haired girl in the upper right corner of Michael Ballam's Creative Arts class at Utah State University in fall 2011 and I borrowed twenty cents from you to get a scantron sheet and never repaid you, get in touch with me.
+Also if you were a purple-haired girl in the upper right corner of Michael Ballam's Creative Arts class at Utah State University in fall 2011 and I borrowed twenty cents from you to get a scantron sheet and never repaid you, get in touch with me.)
 I now return you to our regularly scheduled introduction.